WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Georgia-Emma/weekly-meetings-2021.md

 **For how long?** 1 hour

 **Next meeting:** [12th April 2021] No meeting on 5th April as it's a bank holiday.

+## Date: 14 May 2021

+### What brought you joy this week?

+* Replace this text with a one/two sentence description of who you helped this week and how.

+### What did you achieve

+* Replace this text with a bullet point list of what you achieved this week.

+### What did you struggle with?

+* Replace this text with a bullet point list of where you struggled this week.

+### Any other topics

+This space is yours to add to as needed.

 ## Date: 22nd March 2021